okynos/documentation.achiefs.github.io/docs/configuration-file.md

     Default value: `C:\ProgramData\fim\fim.log` for Windows systems, `/var/log/fim/fim.log` for Unix systems.

-    Defines where the logs will be stored.
+    Defines where the logs are stored.

     - ### level